What is a life insurance premium and how does it work?

 What is a life insurance premium?

-Premiums can be paid annually, quarterly, or monthly (Haven Life currently offers monthly payment).
+Premiums for many policies can be paid annually, quarterly, or monthly.
+Haven Life currently offers insurability with monthly premiums.

 How are life insurance premiums determined?

 Calculating a premium can seem a little mysterious.
-In the past, when people bought life insurance by filling out a paper application, taking a medical exam and waiting a few weeks to hear back from the insurance company, a premium may have seemed like an arbitrary number handed down from the top of a shiny skyscraper.
+A premium may have seemed like an arbitrary number handed down from the top of a shiny skyscraper.

 In reality, there’s little mystery about how your life insurance company decides on your premium.
 Ultimately it’s all about risk.
 How big of a financial risk is the insurance company taking by issuing your policy?
 The underwriting process seeks answers to that question, and the answers impact your premium: The higher the risk, the higher your premium.

-When you use an online insurance agency such as Haven Life, this risk assessment happens in real time as you fill out your application, so you quickly have an idea of how much your premiums might be.
+In the past, when people bought life insurance, they filled out a paper application, took a medical exam and waited a few weeks to hear back from the insurance company.
+When you use an online life insurance agency such as Haven Life, this risk assessment happens in real time as you fill out your application, so you quickly have an idea of how much life insurance will cost.
 Some of the factors that determine your premium, such as your health history and your lifestyle choices, are personal, but other variables are matters of simple economics that you may be able to control.

 Type of coverage

-Whether you choose a term life or a whole life insurance policy has a significant impact on your premium.
+There are different types of life insurance.
+The most common types are whole and term life insurance.
+Life insurance costs depend on the type of policy you pick.
+Whether you choose a whole life or a term life insurance policy has a significant impact on your premium.
 A term life policy lasts for a specific amount of time, usually 10, 15, 20, or 30 years, while a whole life policy lasts for the rest of your life – assuming you pay your premiums (there’s that word again).
-As a result, a whole life policy usually costs a lot more than term life coverage, especially if you’re young and healthy.
+As a result, whole life insurance premiums usually are a lot more than term life insurance premiums, especially if you’re young and healthy.

-Also, whole life insurance usually includes a cash value feature, in addition to the coverage amount, which makes it cost more.
+Also, whole life insurance usually includes a cash value feature, in addition to the coverage amount.
 If you’d like to learn more about whole life coverage, Haven Life’s parent company, MassMutual, can help.

 Amount of coverage and term length

-Term life premiums also vary depending on the length of your term.
-It makes sense: Getting coverage for 30 years will cost more than getting coverage for 20 years.
+Term life premiums also vary depending on the length of your policy.
+It makes sense: Getting coverage for 30 years will cost more than getting coverage for 20 years (the longer the term,the more likely the insurer is to have to pay a death benefit).
 So choosing a term length that does not exceed your actual needs will save you money.
-For example, if you’re getting coverage to help protect your mortgage and your house will be paid off in 20 years, getting a 30 year policy might add unnecessary coverage and unnecessary cost.
+For example, if you’re getting coverage to help protect your mortgage and your house will be paid off in 20 years, getting a 30-year policy might add unnecessary insurability — and unnecessary cost.

 The other variable in this equation is coverage amount.
 To keep premiums low, don’t get more coverage than you need.
 You may qualify for a million dollars in coverage at a great price, but if you need only $700,000 in coverage to make sure your family would be comfortable financially without your income, you’d be paying a premium that’s too high.
 What if you don’t know how much coverage you need?
-A life insurance needs calculator is a great place to start.
+A life insurance calculator is a great place to start when determining which insurance product to opt in for.

 If you’ve been thinking about getting a life insurance policy, remember that each year that passes without coverage means you’ll be paying a higher premium when you do buy a policy.
 If you purchase a level term life insurance policy, like Haven Term, the term life rates remain the same throughout the term of your policy, even if it lasts for 30 years.

-For example, a 35-year-old man in excellent health can get a $500,000 / 20-year Haven Term policy, issued by MassMutual, for around $21 per month.
-A 40-year-old man in excellent health would pay about $30 a month for the same coverage.
-That’s a difference of about $100 a year and more than $2,000 throughout the life of the policy.
+For example, a 35-year-old man in excellent health can get a $500,000, 20-year Haven Term policy, issued by MassMutual, by paying a monthly premium of about $23.
+A 40-year-old man in excellent health would pay about $32 a month for the same coverage.
+That’s a difference of about $108 a year and nearly $1,300 throughout the life of the policy.
+This cost savings is a massive incentive to purchasing a policy early on.

 Health and lifestyle information